megavaughn/SetERC/README.md

 # SetERC
-Minimal shell and service scripts to enable ERC on all available block devices at system bootup in Linux
+Minimal shell and service scripts to enable ERC on all available disk drives at system bootup in Linux

 ## Installation